DouKing/KeyboardObserver/README.md

 ## Installation

-Add the below to your Package.swift file's dependencies:
+Add the below line to your Package.swift file as a dependency:

 ```swift
 .package(url: "https://github.com/DouKing/KeyboardObserver.git", branch: "main")